apple/swift-certificates/README.md

 This module makes it possible to serialize, deserialize, create, and interact with X.509 certificates.
 This is an essential building-block for a wide range of PKI applications.
 It enables building verifiers, interacting with certificate authorities, authenticating peers, and more.
+It also ships with a default verifier and a number of built-in verifier policies.

-## Supported Versions
+## Supported Swift Versions

 This library was introduced with support for Swift 5.7 or later.
+This library will support the latest stable Swift version and the two versions prior.

 ## Getting Started